Sex and gender differences in autism: Female autism phenotype theory

 The prevalence ratio is often cited as about four males for every one female diagnosed.
 Other research indicates that it closer to 3:1 or 2:1.

 Some have suggested a differential phenotype for autistic women; "a female-specific manifestation of autistic strengths and difficulties, which fits imperfectly with current, male-based conceptualisations" of autism.
 The female autism phenotype differs from the typical male autism phenotype in social relationships, relational interests, internalizing problems, and camouflaging.

 Some authors, clinicians and experts like Judith Gould, Tony Attwood, Lorna Wing and Christopher Gillberg have proposed that autism in females may be underdiagnosed due to better natural superficial social mimicry skills in females, partially different set of symptoms and less knowledge about autism in females among experts.
 In his preword to the book Asperger's and Girls, Attwood writes: "These tentative explanations for the apparent underrepresentation of girls with Asperger's Syndrome have yet to be examined by objective research studies."

 Another clinician, William Mandy, hypothesized referrals for ASD assessment are often started by teachers.
 Girls with ASD may sometimes lack the skills of social communication and this is not noticed until they are in a school setting.
 Therefore, girls suggested to have ASD may receive delayed or no clinical assessment.
-Compared with males, females with autism are more likely to mask their restricted interests (strong or intense interests in specific topics or objects), which could decrease the chances of diagnosis.
+Compared with males, females with autism are more likely to mask their special interests (strong or intense interests in specific topics or objects), which could decrease the chances of diagnosis.

-Recent literature has exemplified that autistic females present lower levels of restricted and repetitive interests.
+In the early 21st century, literature has exemplified that autistic females present lower levels of restricted and repetitive interests.
 However, some studies suggest that autistic females' interests are in areas that aren't considered atypical or captured in the diagnostic process as compared to autistic males' special interests.